maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 selection in the settings menu, but can also be used separately by any other application that needs it.

-The datetime applet itself allows user to set the time, date, and timezone, and changing the clock to be a 24 hour clock.
+The datetime applet itself allows the user to set the time, date, and timezone, and changing the clock to be a 24 hour clock.
 This also lays the groundwork for alarms and similar things.